-- Multilateral economic organisations such as World Economic Forum, IMF and OECD; among these, - OECD has a large group focused on public integrity and anti-corruption. - There are multiple stand-alone initiatives focused on issues such as beneficial ownership transparency, or access to information. - Multilateral development organisations, like the World Bank, UNDP and U4, can hold valuable sector knowledge and expertise, whether or not you are based in a developing country.
+- Multilateral economic organisations such as World Economic Forum, IMF, and OECD; among these, - OECD has a large group focused on public integrity and anti-corruption. - Initiatives on single reform measures such as beneficial ownership transparency, or access to information

+Multilateral development organisations, like the World Bank, UNDP and U4 hold valuable sector knowledge and expertise.